-You must select backup infrastructure components that must be used for the replication process and choose a path for VM data transfer.
+At the Data Transfer step of the wizard, you must select backup infrastructure components that will be used for the replication process and choose a path for VM data transfer.

 - Make sure that the Failover to onhost backup mode if no suitable backup proxies are available check box is selected.
 If the offhost backup proxy is not available or is not properly configured, Veeam Backup & Replication will use the onhost backup method to process VMs.

 - During the replication process, VM data can be transferred directly thorugh backup proxy(ies) to the target datastore or via a pair of WAN accelerators.
 The latter scenario is recommended for replicating VM offsite or over slow network connections.
 To learn more about WAN acceleration, see Veeam Backup & Replication User Guide.

 In this exercise, source and target hosts are located onsite.
 For this reason, leave the Direct option selected.